Meeshoo/filmmon/README.md

 # Filmmon

-Lil python script to monitor when film stocks are back in stock
+Lil Selenium script to monitor when film stocks are back in stock